-EXTE RNAL Overall
+a contraction of the EXTE RNAL Overall

-TOTAL Passing Internal Max.
-Passing Minimum for

-MARKS Max. marks Passing Minimum for marks total marks
+TOTAL MARKS Max. marks Passing Minimum for External alone Internal Max. marks Passing Minimum for total marks (Internal + External)

-External alone (Internal +

-External)

 100 60 30 40 50

 200 120 60 80 100

 The following are the distribution of marks for the Continuous Internal Assessment (CIA) in PG practical courses